Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Discussion

-Comparisons involving traditional classification families also appear in \cite{wainer2016comparison}, who analyzed 14 algorithm families on 115 datasets.
-They found that k-NN generally outperforms Naive Bayes, with GLMNET (related to our Logistic Regression/LASSO models) positioning between the two.
-This provides a reference point for the ranking of the simpler models in our study, which is consistent with their findings.

-Finally, the work of \cite{scholz_comparison_2021} provides a relevant contrast due to their stratified analysis on synthetic data based on the structural properties of the data (number of rows and columns) and relations with the target variable.
-They found that no classifier always dominates and that performance varies across scenarios.
-Unlike our findings, they concluded that Logistic Regression is fast but not competitive in predictive accuracy; we observed that Logistic Regression remains a competitive option in specific scenarios, such as those involving high dimensionality, scarce data, or the presence of a highly discriminative feature.
-Consistent with our results, they found that LASSO-type regularization often does not improve performance enough to be a top choice and that individual Decision Tree models are generally not among the strongest performers.
-A notable divergence, however, concerns k-NN. \cite{scholz_comparison_2021} found that k-NN surprisingly achieved a high rank in small, high-dimensional synthetic datasets.
-In contrast, our analysis on real-world data highlights this specific regime as a weakness for k-NN, particularly in out-of-sample settings where the feature space is not sufficiently tiled by training examples.
+Comparisons involving traditional classification families also align with \citet{wainer2016comparison}, who found that k-NN generally outperforms Naive Bayes, with penalized linear models positioning between the two.
+Finally, \citet{scholz_comparison_2021} stratified synthetic data and found that no classifier consistently dominates in all settings.
+While we agree that LASSO-type regularization does not always guarantee top-tier performance and that individual Decision Trees are rarely the strongest performers, we diverge regarding k-NN.
+Although \citet{scholz_comparison_2021} found that k-NN achieved high ranks in small, high-dimensional synthetic datasets, our analysis on real-world data highlights this specific regime as a weakness for k-NN, particularly in out-of-sample settings where the feature space is not sufficiently tiled by training examples.